M.Sc./Ph.D in Craniofacial Science with Diploma in Pediatric Dentistry

 Admission Requirements

-• Admission to the program must satisfy the requirements for admission to the UBC Faculties of Graduate + Postdoctoral Studies and Dentistry.
+• Admission to the program must satisfy the requirements for admission to both the UBC Faculty of Graduate + Postdoctoral Studies and the Faculty of Dentistry.

 • Applicants must hold a Doctor of Dental Surgery or Dental Medicine or equivalent from a recognized university.

-• Fluency in the English language is required.
-The minimum TOEFL score for graduates from a country where English is not the primary language (regardless if the language of instruction is English), is 580 paper-based or 93 internet-based within the last 2 years of application year.
+• English proficiency test score is required for graduates from a country where English is not the primary language (regardless if the language of instruction is English), We accept TOEFL and IELTS academic test scores.
+The minimum TOEFL score is 93 internet-based within the last 2 years of application year.
+The minimum IELTS test score accepted is overall 7 with no component lower than 6.5, within the last 2 years of application year.

 • Preference is given to students with at least one year of experience in either a GPR or clinical practice after completing their dental degree.

-• Short-listed applicants will be interviewed in October-November and offers will be made at the latest by the beginning of December.
+• Short-listed applicants will be interviewed in October and November and offers will be made at the latest by mid-November.

 • Eligibility for registration as a dentist in the Province of British Columbia is not a requirement for acceptance into the Graduate Program.
 Successful completion of the Program does not of itself confer eligibility for registration.
 It is also necessary to pass the Canadian National Dental Specialty Examination (NDSE).
-Applicants are referred to The Registrar, The College of Dental Surgeons of B.C. (www.cdsbc.org)
+Applicants are referred to The Registrar, BC College of Oral Health Professionals.

 Program Strengths

-• This innovative, fully integrated University and Hospital-based program began in August 2010 and was fully accredited in 2013, 2017 by the Commission on Dental Accreditation of Canada (CDAC).
+• This innovative, fully integrated university and hospital-based program began in August 2010 and was fully accredited in 2013, 2017 and 2024 by the Commission on Dental Accreditation of Canada (CDAC).

-• University of British Columbia and BC Children’s Hospital (BCCH) are world renowned for excellence in research.
+• UBC and BC Children’s Hospital are world renowned for excellence in research.

-• The Nobel Biocare Oral Health Centre at UBC uses state-of-the-art technology and an innovative architectural design to create a sophisticated, efficient space for learning, community service and research.
-A new Graduate Specialty Clinic, customized to the clinical needs of the specialty programs, was opened in 2016.
+• The Nobel Biocare Oral Health Centre at UBC is an innovative clinic designed to create a sophisticated, efficient space for learning, community service and research.
+The Graduate Specialty Clinic, customized to the clinical needs of the Pediatric Dentistry specialty programs, opened in 2016.

 • BCCH is the tertiary care hospital serving the children of British Columbia and all patients born with craniofacial abnormalities are referred here.
 Two dental operating rooms are newly equipped (2017) within the TECK Acute Care Centre.